 We audit Consumer Loan files for legal and underwriting guidelines on a daily basis in order to assess whether our Dealers are operating in accordance with the terms and conditions of our Dealer servicing agreement.
-We occasionally identify breaches of the Dealer servicing agreement and depending upon the circumstances, and at our discretion, we may change pricing or charge the Dealer fees for future Consumer Loan assignments; require the Consumer Loan(s) to be repurchased; or terminate our relationship with the Dealer.
+We occasionally identify breaches of the Dealer servicing agreement and depending upon the circumstances, and at our discretion, we may:

+- change pricing or charge the Dealer fees for future Consumer Loan assignments; - reassign the Consumer Loans back to the Dealer and require repayment of the related advances and/or purchase payments; or - terminate our relationship with the Dealer.